A private parent community with expert guidance and support

 Andrew M.I.
 Lee, J.D., is an editor and former attorney who strives to help people understand complex legal, education and parenting issues.
 His work has appeared on television and online.
-Lee lives in New Jersey with his wife and two children.
+Andrew lives in New Jersey with his wife and two children.
 He has a B.S. from the University of Wisconsin-Madison and a J.D. from NYU School of Law.

 This is for my wife:

 Don’t buy me a gift for Father’s Day.

 I know you’ve got a million things on you...

 When I was in first grade—three decades ago—I don’t remember there being much homework.
 And I defini...

 My son loves hot dogs.
 He loves hot dog buns.
 But be warned: If you put a hot dog in a bun and give...